-No previous knowledge of any CAD system is required, but for the best results it is suggested to have basic concepts of mechanical drawing (for reference see the Mechanical Drawing Fundamentals Phd course program).
+No previous knowledge of any CAD system is required, but for the best results it is suggested to have basic

 The assessment of learning takes place through a practical test (project).
 The test involves the use of the CAD system to develop a parametric DMU of a simple mechanical system (proposed by either the lecturers or the students).